3MFConsortium/spec_beamlattice/README.md

 # specs

-This repository contains full specifications for the 3MF file standard and its extensions.
+This repository contains full Markdown specifications for the 3MF file standard and its extensions.